Top 5 Kawasaki Mule Pro FXT Problems With Quick Fixes

 These two performance enhancers are gettable at around $35.
 You may integrate them with the Kawasaki Mule Pro FXT to boost the ECU performance.
 You may also delimit the ECU to increase the top speed of your Mule vehicles.

-Fault Code 51:
+Fault Code 51

 As it happens, fault code 51 will keep beeping.
 If it persists, the ECU will stop working.
 So, your vehicle will come to a standstill.
+Times have changed, and so have the problems Kawasaki Mule Pro FXT owners face.
+The clutch of the Kawasaki Mule Pro FXT is not functioning properly.

-Changing The Battery And ECU:
+Changing The Battery And Ecu

 You may, sometimes, find the battery is fine.
 So, test the ECU sensors and get a new one if it is the root of the problem.
 You will then need to replace the ECU or the faulty sensor to fix the fault code.
+Sometimes, the earthing circuit of coil number 1 may be damaged.
+So, check it and see if it requires replacement.

-Idling Problem:
+Idling Problem

-1. As you gas up the pedal, Mule Pro FXT accelerates fast; likewise, a new one
+• As you gas up the pedal, Mule Pro FXT accelerates fast; likewise, a new one

-Clean The Throttle Body And Its Parts:
+Clean The Throttle Body And Its Parts

 You must clean the throttle body to eliminate carbon development.
 It also helps in increasing the speed of the utility vehicle.
 First, access the throttle body and remove it from the vehicle.
 Then, use WD-40 cleaner to spray over the entire throttle.
 Allow the WD-40 cleaner to work on the metal parts for a few minutes.
 After that, scrub and clean it off with a toothbrush.
+Also, follow these steps:

 • Use your fingers to access the throttle blade of the ECU system.
 Locate the shaft bearing area and spray the cleaner on it.